CesiumGS/3d-tiles/TileFormats/BatchTable/README.md

 | `"VEC3"` | 3 |
 | `"VEC4"` | 4 |

-For example, given the following Batch Table JSON with `batchLength` of 10
+For example, given the following batch table JSON with `batchLength` of 10:

 ```json
 {